opensafely/documentation/docs/opensafely-cli.md

 ```

 JupyterLab should then open in a web browser automatically.
 Otherwise,
-copy one of the long URLs shown by the JupyterLab logs — starting
+copy the long URL shown by the JupyterLab logs — starting
-`http://localhost…` and `http://127.0.0.1…` — and use that URL in a web
+`http://localhost…` — and use that URL in a web
 browser to access JupyterLab.